How to Get Permanent Residency in Mexico

 Take the direct route to permanent residency

-1) You can get permanent residency from a Mexican consulate without having temporary residency first.
+1) For some applicants, it is possible to get permanent residency from a Mexican consulate without having temporary residency first.
 This applies mainly to consulates in the USA and Canada, and the decision depends on the one you choose.
-In most cases, you need to be retired and fulfill the financial requirements.
-In other instances, you need only qualify financially.
+In most cases, you need to be retired and, of course, fulfill the financial requirements.
 Read about this in detail in our article: Can Expats from US and Canada Get a Permanent Resident Visa in Mexico from the Start?

 You’ve done four years of temporary residency

-2) Alternatively, you can get permanent residency after four years of continuous temporary residency.
+2) More commonly, you can get permanent residency after four years of continuous temporary residency.
 This change of condition is not automatic.
 Therefore, you must apply via the change of condition procedure.

 You have a child born in Mexico

 3) You can also gain permanent resident status if you have a child born in Mexico.
-In this case, you get your permanent residency at an INM office.
+In this case, you get your permanent residency at an INM office in Mexico.
 Furthermore, you can even apply with a tourist visa or at any stage of your temporary residency.